Open General Conditions in a new window.

 GC31 DELIVERY AND SHIPPING INSTRUCTIONS

-31.1 The Company shall be responsible for ensuring that Products are properly packaged and delivered in good condition to the required delivery point in accordance with the Contract Documents.
+31.1 The Company shall be responsible for ensuring that Products are properly packaged and delivered in good condition to the Site in accordance with the Contract Documents.

-31.3 For shipments originating from outside of Canada, Canada Customs requires three (3) copies of the Customs Invoice which must show the goods value, freight cost and the gross weight of each shipment and this weight must agree exactly with the weight shown on the waybill, also the complete routing must be shown on all Customs Invoices.
-If applicable, the Company shall provide a NAFTA certificate of origin for free trade purposes, in duplicate, for shipments originating in the United States or Mexico, which shall be included with the shipping documents and the invoices.
-All costs incurred by the TTC as a result of the Company's failure to provide a certificate of origin will be the responsibility of the Company and may be deducted from any money due to the Company by the TTC.
+31.6 For shipments originating from outside of Canada, Canada Customs requires three (3) copies of the Customs Invoice which must show the goods value, freight cost and the gross weight of each shipment and this weight must agree exactly with the weight shown on the waybill, also the complete routing must be shown on all Customs Invoices.
+If applicable, the Company shall provide a United States-Mexico-Canada Agreement (USMCA) certificate of origin for free trade purposes, in duplicate, for shipments originating in the United States or Mexico, which shall be included with the shipping documents and the invoices.
+All costs incurred by TTC as a result of the Company's failure to provide a certificate of origin will be the responsibility of the Company and may be deducted from any money due to the Company by TTC.

-31.3.1 The Company accepts all responsibility for the information provided on the NAFTA certificate of origin, letter or affidavits.
+31.7 The Company accepts all responsibility for the information provided on the USMCA certificate of origin, letter or affidavits.
 By signing these documents, the Company accepts all responsibility relating to that information and hereby warrants that the information provided is complete and accurate.
-The Company also agrees to indemnify and hold the TTC harmless from any liabilities resulting from providing inaccurate information or failure to comply with NAFTA requirements.
+The Company also agrees to indemnify and hold TTC harmless from any liabilities resulting from providing inaccurate information or failure to comply with USMCA requirements.

-31.3.3 The TTC's customs broker, DSV Sea & Air shall clear the shipment at the border.
-The Company shall notify the TTC’s Representative, at least ten (10) business days prior to the Products arriving at the border and shall fax all shipping documentation to the TTC’s Tax Analyst at (416) 488-4708 at least two (2) business days prior to the equipment arriving at the border.
-The Company shall contact the TTC’s DSV Sea & Air representative at phone number; 905-262-5078 Ext.
-2601 or by E-mail at email@example.com, to arrange for freight pick-up and customs clearance and shall provide the TTC Purchase Order number to the TTC`s broker.
-A valid NAFTA certificate of origin must be supplied with the invoice and packing slip and attached to the shipment of Products.
+31.9 TTC's customs broker, DSV Sea & Air shall clear the shipment at the border.
+The Company shall notify TTC’s Representative, at least ten (10) business days prior to the Products arriving at the border and shall fax all shipping documentation to TTC’s Tax Analyst at (416) 488-4708 at least two (2) business days prior to the Products arriving at the border.
+The Company shall contact TTC’s DSV Sea & Air representative at phone number; 905-262-5078 Ext.
+2601 or by E-mail at email@example.com, to arrange for freight pick-up and customs clearance and shall provide the TTC Purchase Order number to TTC`s broker.
+A valid USMCA certificate of origin must be supplied with the invoice and packing slip and attached to the shipment of Products.

-31.3.4 Failure to provide all of the above information may delay payment of invoices or may be cause for the invoice to be returned for additional information.
+31.10 Failure to provide all the information required by this GC31 may delay payment of invoices or may be cause of the invoice to be returned for additional information.

 32.1 The Company shall hereby assume the defense of, fully indemnify and hold harmless the TTC, its Engineer, consultants, agents and employees in respect of the amount of any claim, demand, loss, cost, expense (including reasonable legal expenses), action, suit, proceeding, liability, fine, penalty, interest, payment or damage by whomsoever (including, without limitation, the TTC) which is made, sustained, brought or prosecuted in any manner based upon, occasioned by or attributable to any breach of the Contract by the Company, or to any willful misconduct, fault, or negligent act or omission of the Company or any person, agent, consultant, firm or corporation for whose acts the Company is liable at law (collectively referred to as "Claims").
 Further, the Company shall pay any amount of Claims incurred by the TTC on account of any injuries, including death, or damages, or destruction of property, including TTC’s property, received or sustained by any persons or property and if it fails to do so, the TTC may pay such Claims and deduct the amount thereof from any monies due, or to become due, to the Company, or otherwise recover such amounts or any balance thereof from the Company.